Know your opponent and fight it

-Although one does not experience pain when suffering from periodontitis, its effects are long term and may be irreversible.
+Although one does not experience pain from periodontitis, its effects are long term and may be irreversible.
 When neglected for a long time, it may require periodontal surgery or scaling.
 Periodontal disease treatment is not exactly easy and may cost an arm

 and a leg.

 Know the cure

 You will need to consult a dentist for any periodontal diseases.
 However, it’s also good to to be aware of the symptoms and causes.
 This way, you will be able to identify any problems easier, and also have the knowledge to prevent escalation.

 Gingivectomy and Gingivoplasty are two of the common procedures done to rectify the effects of periodontal disease like gingivitis and periodontitis.
 Gingivectomy involves removing the gum tissue and Gingivoplasty is about repairing and reshaping it.

 This becomes a necessity when the gum has pulled away from the teeth, making the teeth loose.
 Where there were no gaps, you would see pockets where bacteria thrive.